ineffectivecoder/LDAPtickler/README.md

 Future features:
+- Prompt for user password rather than store in code and read in environment variable containing creds
 - Search and list specific types of objects
-- Allow for adding, deleting, and modification of existing LDAP entries
-- Prompt for user password rather than store in code and read in environment variable containing creds
-- Support ldaps and ldap
 - Support different bind types, Anonymous, Simple Bind, GSSAPI, and SASL
 - Support dumping the entire database
+- Support ldaps and ldap

+# Stretch goals

+- Allow for adding, deleting, and modification of existing LDAP entries
 - Potentially support BloodHound(Need to look into this more)